microsoft/WhatTheHack/xxx-AzureRouteServer/Student/Challenge-02.md

 - Determine if inspecting all traffic through he NVA is achievable.
 - Demonstrate to your coach you understand the behavior of the Route Server for this excercise.
+- Demonstrate this is a dynamic environment, no User Defined Routes should remain.

 ## Learning Resources